 Your local BME Link Worker is Sayanti Banerjee.

-Community Navigation Plus is a free-of-charge social prescribing service in Brighton and Hove that links people to community services and groups to improve health and wellbeing across the city.
+Social Prescribing Plus (formerly known as Community Navigation Plus) is a free-of-charge social prescribing service in Brighton and Hove that links people to community services and groups to improve health and wellbeing across the city.

 The service is funded by the Department of Health and Social Care and focuses on non-clinical issues which affect health and wellbeing.

 TDC are proud to be partnering with Impetus to deliver this service to people from BME communities.

 What can Social Prescribing help with?

 Many of life’s problems can make you unwell:

 - Isolation and loneliness